DBCLS

 }

-For more information, see the Gemini CLI documentation.
+ℹ️ For full setup instructions, see the Gemini CLI MCP documentation.

 Available Databases

-TogoMCP provides access to over 20 major life sciences databases covering proteins, genes, chemicals, diseases, pathways, and more:
+TogoMCP integrates over 20 major life sciences databases, covering proteins, genes, chemicals, diseases, pathways, taxonomy, and more.

 UniProt

 Comprehensive protein sequence and functional information.
-Contains 444M proteins with Swiss-Prot (923K curated) and TrEMBL annotations, including sequences, functions, domains, structures, and cross-references to 200+ databases.
+444M+ proteins with curated Swiss-Prot entries, cross-references to 200+ databases, sequences, domains, and functions.

 PubChem

-Public database of chemical molecules with 119M compounds, 339M substances, 1.7M bioassays, molecular descriptors, bioactivity data, and extensive cross-references to genes, proteins, pathways, and diseases.
+Public chemical database with 119M compounds, 1.7M bioassays, molecular descriptors, bioactivity data, and links to genes, proteins, pathways, and diseases.

 ChEMBL

-Manually curated database of bioactive molecules containing 2.4M+ compounds, 1.6M assays, 20M bioactivity measurements.
-Essential for drug discovery with compound-target-activity relationships and mechanism of action data.
+Manually curated database of bioactive molecules with 2.4M+ compounds, 20M bioactivity measurements, and compound–target–activity data for drug discovery.

 PDB (Protein Data Bank)